microsoft/code-with-engineering-playbook/source-control/versioning/readme.md

 Semantic Versioning is a concept of calculating the version number automatically based on a certain source code respository.

-The `semver` tool looks at a GIT source control branch and comes up with a *repeatable* and *unqiue* version number based on
+The `semver` tool looks at a GIT source control branch and comes up with a *repeatable* and *unique* version number based on

 * number of commits since last major or minor release
 * commit messages